StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    :align: left

    "route_name_id", False, True, ``gen_random_uuid()``, "Unique identifier of each record."
-   "route_name_en", False, False, "\"\"", "The official English version of the route name."
+   "route_name_en", False, False, "Unknown", "The official English version of the route name."
-   "route_name_fr", False, False, "\"\"", "The official French version of the route name."
+   "route_name_fr", False, False, "Unknown", "The official French version of the route name."
    "creation_date", False, False, ``now()``, "The date of data creation."
    "revision_date", False, False, ``now()``, "The date of data revision."

 route_name_link
 ---------------

-A dataset facilitating plural linkages of roads and ferries with a particular route name in the road network.
+**Description:** A dataset facilitating plural linkages of roads and ferries with a particular route name in the road network.

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"